 Mary Louise Smith Ware

-As odd as it may sound, sometimes being historic depends on whether others think you can be historic.
+As unfair as it may sound, being historic sometimes depends on whether others think you can be historic.
 In other words, you may do something historic, but others feel that you do not look the part and thus your historic act is left to wither.

 Few know the name Claudette Colvin, but on March 2, 1955 the 15-year-old Colvin boarded a city bus after school to head home.
 As it filled up, a white woman was left standing, and the bus driver ordered Colvin to get up and move to the back.
 She refused.
 Police dragged Colvin off the bus in handcuffs.